 The Storage tab shows how much storage you’ve used on your Mac and categorizes it into color-coded sections: Apps, Photos, Files, and Other.
 You can manage your storage by clicking Manage.

 This is also where you’ll find how much storage space you have available.
-Photoshop needs a minimum of 4 GB of free space in order to run efficiently.
+Photoshop needs a minimum of 20 GB of free space in order to run efficiently.
 More free space will ensure it runs without any issues.
 An external drive can help solve any internal storage issues you face.

-Finding PC Computer Specs
+Finding PC Computer System Specs

 From your Windows PC, click the Windows start button in the Taskbar.

-Then in the search bar, type in Settings and select the Settings App to open the settings menu.
+Then, in the search bar, type in Settings and select the Settings App to open the settings menu.

 From the settings menu on the left, click System.
 Then scroll down to the bottom and click on About.